Differences Between Debt and Equity Financing

 What is Debt Financing?

 Usually, the rate of interest and the maturity or the payback date of debt borrowings is fixed or pre-discussed.
 The payback of the principals can be done in full or in part payments as agreed upon in the loan agreement.
-Debt can be either a loan form or in the form of sale of bonds; however, they do not change the conditions of the borrowings the lender of the money can claim his money back as per the agreement.
-And hence lending money to a company is usually safe for you will defiantly get your principal back along with the agreed interest above the same.
+Debt can be either a loan form or in the form of sale of bonds; however, they do not change the conditions of the borrowings.
+The lender of the money can claim his money back as per the agreement.
+And hence lending money to a company is usually safe, for you will defiantly get your principal back along with the agreed interest above the same.

-Debt financing can be both secure and unsecured financing security is usually a guarantee or an assurance that the loan will be paid off, this security can be of any type; whereas some lenders will lend you money on the basis of your idea or on the goodwill of your name or your brand.
-Various types of security can be offered to avail a debt finance based on a security or debt finance can be availed as a different type of unsecured loans as well.
+Debt financing can be both secure and unsecured financing security is usually a guarantee or an assurance that the loan will be paid off; this security can be of any type.
+In contrast, some lenders will lend you money based on your idea or the goodwillGoodwillIn accounting, goodwill is an intangible asset that is generated when one company purchases another company for a price that is greater than the sum of the company's net identifiable assets at the time of acquisition.
+It is determined by subtracting the fair value of the company's net identifiable assets from the total purchase price. of your name or your brand.
+Various types of security can be offered to avail debt finance based on security, or debt finance can be availed as a different type of unsecured loans as well.

 What is Equity Financing?

 The company needs cash or additional cash to grow always.
 These funds can be raised either by debt or equity financing.
 Now that you know about debt financing, let us explain equity financing.
 Unlike debt financing, equity financing is a process of raising funds by selling the stocks of the company to the financer.

 The selling of stocks is giving ownership interest of the company to the financer.
 The proportion of ownership given to the financer depends on the amount invested in the company.
 Finance is required for every business and in every stage of business, be it the startup or the growth of the company.